 In this article, we take a look at a set of special tools used by professional stockbrokers and lay retail investors alike.
 The simplicity behind this type of technical trading instrument can mislead on just how significant an effect it can have on your portfolio.
-Let’s quickly explore the use of trailing stop orders as part of an effective entry/exit strategy when trading securities.
+Let’s quickly explore the use of trailing stop orders as an order type as part of an effective entry/exit strategy when trading securities.

 “Take calculated risks.
 That is quite different from being rash.” - General George Patton